 Are more vaccines coming?

-Right now, the FDA has given emergency use authorization only to Pfizer's and Moderna's coronavirus vaccines for people 16 and older.
-AstraZeneca and Johnson & Johnson are currently in trials for their own COVID-19 vaccines, and it's estimated that both could be authorized for emergency use by early February.
+Right now, the FDA has given emergency use authorization only to Pfizer's, Moderna's and Johnson & Johnson's coronavirus vaccines for people 16 and older.
+AstraZeneca is currently in trials for its own COVID-19 vaccine.